tlack/xacto/README.md

 Pretty new.
 Don't trust with your important data just yet.
 See "Bugs" below.

+## Motivations

+- JavaScript really sucks but we're stuck with it.
+I want to write JS that's as concise and meaningful as [K/Q](http://kx.com).

+- One size does not fit all.
+I want to be able to make websites that have app-tuned customizable data stores.

+- Every external dependency is a risk factor.
+Remove as many as possible.
+I want to work without MySQL or Redis or anything but Node itself.

+So far I've failed at all three goals, but read on..

 ## Features

-- Convenience functions that abstract away JavaScript's frustratingly patchy standard library
+- Convenience functions that abstract away JavaScript's frustratingly patchy standard library and perform in a uniform way for most data types.
 - Column-oriented in-memory tables
+- Updates logged to disk and replayed at startup
 - TypedArray vector columns for integers (byte, short, int)
 - Regular Javascript value columns (can contain any type, including other tables)
 - Create your own table types
 - Create your own column types
 - Fast-ish, or at least written with performance in mind
 - Regular Javascript-style functions instead of SQL or homegrown query languages.
-- Xacto instances are isolated so you can do all kinds of weird stuff in them without infecting the rest of your database.
-- Updates logged to disk and replayed at startup
-- No magic or Javascript puffery; simple, concise code, written in a crude but familiar style.
+- No magic or Javascript puffery; simple, concise code, written in a crude but familiar style, with minimal state.
 - Zero dependencies (at least for now).

 ### Speed and brutality